russellallen/self/docs/handbook/progguid.rst

 is called the object’s *printString*.
 An object’s printString can be quite detailed; standard protocol allows the desired amount of detail to be specified by the requestor.
 For example, the printString for a collection might include the printStrings of all elements or just the first few.
-Not all objects have printStrings, only those that satisfy the criteria discussed in section `How to make an object print`_ below.
+Not all objects have printStrings, only those that satisfy the criteria discussed in section :ref:`how-to-make-an-object-print` `How to make an object print`_ below.

 The second way to describe an object is to give its *path name*.
 A path name is a sequence of unary selectors that describes a path from the lobby to the object.
 For example, the full path name of the